BaharKshvrz/react-design-patterns/container-components/container-child-design/README.md

-# Applying the layout component
+# Applying the Component-Child Pattern

-Instead of sending components via props, send them through the children.
+Data is prepared in Parent Component and send to child.
+The child component just shows the view.